-The fact is that most employers do not provide regular medical insurance or employer-funded benefits.
-Instead, they will tell you that, in the event of an injury, you are covered by the Base Defense Act.
+Most US Government contractor and subcontractors do not provide regular medical insurance or employer-funded benefits.
+Instead, in the event of an injury, you are covered by the Defense Base Act.

-The Defense Base Act is what employees, as well as the government, rely upon to provide contractors with treatment and compensation should they be injured or killed while overseas.
+The Defense Base Act is what the US Government relies upon to provide contractors with treatment and compensation should they be injured or killed while overseas.

 This includes, but is not limited to:

 - Personal Security Specialists (PSS/PSD)